Swaraj-Jadhav/CyberSec_projects/README.md

-# This repository conatians Enterprise-wide NIST Cybersecurity Assessment Report.
+# This repository contains Enterprise-wide NIST Cybersecurity Assessment Report.

 ## In this NIST Report I have created a NIST Cybersecurity report for Company named Generic Company Ltd.